Residence in Germany

 To obtain a settlement permit, you must, as a rule, have had a residence permit for five years and also fulfil further conditions.

 Anyone wishing to apply for a settlement permit must for example make his/her own living and secure the financial independence of his family members, have adequate German-language skills and not have a criminal record.
 In certain circumstances, a settlement permit can be granted without the relevant conditions in relation to periods of time having been met, in the case of highly-qualified immigrants for example.

 Permanent EU residence permit

-In the case of the permanent EU residence permit, this also involves an unlimited residence title that entitles the holder to engage in gainful employment.
+The permanent EU residence permit is also an unlimited residence title that entitles the holder to engage in gainful employment.

-The conditions of its issue are closely based on those of the settlement permit.
+The qualifying conditions are very similar to those for the settlement permit.
 However, the permanent EU residence permit also entitles the holder to mobility within the European Union by granting a right to a limited residence title in the other Member States.